QSA pricing

 ControlScan wins for SMB SAQ attestation through an acquirer-portal relationship where the pricing is competitive with SecurityMetrics, for mid-market SAQ D with-assist engagements where the consulting bench delivers materially below named-firm pricing, and for compact Level 1 ROC engagements where the 30 to 50 percent cost arbitrage versus Coalfire or A-LIGN is real and the scope complexity does not exceed what ControlScan's mid-market bench is sized for.

-ControlScan does not win for multi-region Level 1 ROC engagements (Coalfire, A-LIGN, Schellman are better equipped), for federal-adjacent PCI work where Coalfire's FedRAMP bench is materially deeper, for multi-framework engagements requiring PCI plus SOC 2 plus ISO 27001 (A-LIGN and Schellman's combined-engagement pricing is more competitive), or for buyers who explicitly want assessor independence from Mastercard's adjacent product portfolio.
+ControlScan does not win for multi-region Level 1 ROC engagements (Coalfire, A-LIGN, Schellman are better equipped), for federal-adjacent PCI work where Coalfire's FedRAMP bench is materially deeper, for multi-framework engagements requiring PCI plus SOC 2 plus ISO 27001 (A-LIGN and Schellman's combined-engagement pricing is more competitive), or for buyers who explicitly want assessor independence from VikingCloud's adjacent product portfolio.

 How to negotiate with ControlScan